 She says the line “Nobody ever thinks about the Henchman’s family.”

 Whilst this is played for laughs, and despite the grim content manages to be truly funny, it highlights the very real problem.
-When henchmen are killed without real thought, the fact they’re real humans is overlooked.
+Killing henchmen without real thought ignores the fact they are human beings.
 Humans have lives outside their work, and a right to life at work, and that is often ignored by the writers.
 It’s an inconvenience that’s swept under the rug to avoid being looked at too closely.